Nicholas Mirzoeff

 Nicholas Mirzoeff is a visual culture theorist and professor in the Department of Media, Culture and Communication at New York University.
-He is best known for his work developing the field of visual culture and for his many books and his widely used textbook on the subject.
-He was also Deputy Director of the International Association for Visual Culture from 2012-2016 and organized its first conference in 2012.
+He is best known for his work developing the field of visual culture, for his widely-used textbook on the subject, and his many related publications.
+He was Deputy Director of the International Association for Visual Culture from 2012 to 2016 and organised its first conference in 2012.
 Mirzoeff holds a BA degree from Oxford University and studied for his PhD at the University of Warwick.